Contents:

 2.3 Considerations before adopting a chameleon

-3.1 The size and type of habitat required
+3.1 Size and type of habitat required

 Chameleons need a spacious habitat to move around and climb.
 The size of the terrarium depends on the species of chameleon you have, but in general, bigger is better.